WSUCEG-7140/Team-Yellove/README.md

 # Main code:
 ## The main code will be in views.py,models.py and serializer folder.
 We need to check all the folders which are having these names for the code.

-# Programming By Contract and Literate Programming
+# Programming Contract and Literate Programming

 We have covered Programming By Contract and Literate Programming in below files: